RuslanBabudzhan/QuantumBearings/README.md

 | a1_y_signal_skew                   |	  3.853235      |
 | a1_y_signal_shannon_entropy	     |    4.195309      |

-Feature selection was tested on different datasets: raw, scaled (standard, robust, minmax) and on glued datasets.
+Feature selection was tested on different datasets: raw, scaled (standard, robust, minmax) and on concatenated datasets.

 Results before and after using the selected features:

+_under construction_

 ### Results

+---
 To find the best way to predict bearing condition, we tested a several number of models and datasets - there are currently 96 options.
 Since we are using bootstrap sampling, we want to store all the information about our experiments and have full reproducibility to significantly save computational time.
 Therefore, we decided to save the results of experiments through the [pydantic](https://pydantic-docs.helpmanual.io/) library to save the results into data models and serialize them to drive.
 All data models listened in ```source.datamodels.datamodels```.
 Data models provides information about datasets, model, train and test indices, predictions, metrics etc.